codio-templates/guides-assessments-demo/.guides/content/C-code-tested-with-python-assessment-bf0b.md

 {Check It!|assessment}(test-4112607060)

 ## Explanation
 Above is a automated test assessment example.
-It invites the student to write some code in C. The test, however, is written in Python `test.py` and is shown in the bottom left pane.
+It invites the student to write some code in c.
+The test, however, is written in python `test.py` and is shown in the bottom left pane.

 You would not normally show the test to students, of course.
 This is done just to show you the matching test.

-### Source File Info
+### Source file info

 | Source code information|  |
 | :------ | :----------- |